 If you are not covered by the state health insurance scheme in Luxembourg or want to have a higher level of coverage (e.g. private room for hospital stays), you can take out private health insurance.
 There are several expat-friendly international health insurance companies which offer different coverage packages, including:

 Building insurance is not a legal requirement, but it is often recommended if you buy a property in Luxembourg.
 Your mortgage provider may insist that you have building insurance, and will often offer you their in-house deal.
 You are not required to take it, and more competitive options might be available if you shop around.
 Look for coverage that insures against natural disasters, fire, flood and other natural damages.
 New buildings should be already covered against defective workmanship.
 Apartment buildings often have insurance included in their service charges.
 This insurance is not a replacement for building insurance: do not make any assumptions about the coverage without fully understanding the policy details.

 If you have a pet in Luxembourg, insurance for domestic dogs and cats typically covers medical expenses.
 It may also cover burial or cremation expenses, travel and theft.
 Cost examples are about €100 per year for three years of accidental coverage.
-This covers an accident of any kind, limited costs for hospitalisation, costs to help find your pet should you lose it, ambulance costs, etc. Another examples is €600 for four years for “complete” coverage, including vet visits and vaccine costs after your pet reaches two years and older.
+This covers an accident of any kind, limited costs for hospitalization, costs to help find your pet should you lose it, ambulance costs, etc. Another examples is €600 for four years for “complete” coverage, including vet visits and vaccine costs after your pet reaches two years and older.
 Dogs must be chipped or tattooed and between three months and less than seven years old.
 Cats must be chipped or tattooed, and between three months and ten years old.

 Contents, computers and jewelry: insuring your stuff